mattermost/mattermost-developer-documentation/site/content/contribute/webapp/developer-setup.md

 1. Set up your [development environment for the Mattermost server](/contribute/server/developer-setup).

-2. Install dependencies
+2. Install dependencies:

     - On Mac, use [Homebrew](https://brew.sh/) to install Node.js v10 and libpng:

         ```sh
         brew install node@10 libpng
         ```

     - For other platforms, install Node.js v10 from https://www.npmjs.com/get-npm.

     - Prefer to use [NVM](https://github.com/nvm-sh/nvm) to manage different versions of Node on a given machine?
 Ensure you're running Node v10.15.3+ and npm v6.4.1+ to [avoid compatibility-related Jest test failures](/contribute/webapp/unit-testing/#4-getting-jest-assertion-failures-at-lines-containing-expect-tobecalledwith-expect-tohavebeennthcalledwith-or-expect-tohavebeencalledtimes-when-running-make-test).

 3. Fork https://github.com/mattermost/mattermost-webapp